Photo from Unsplash

 The Remission of Sins

-This is my blood of the new testament, which is shed for many for the remission of sins. — Matt 26:28
+This is My blood of the covenant, which is poured out for many for the forgiveness of sins. — Matt 26:28 BSB

-So right in the heart of the Lord’s Supper we are reminded of two things, — of the price paid for our redemption, and of the deliverance that this redemption brings to us.
-The price paid was the precious blood of Christ; the deliverance is the remission of sins.
+At the heart of the Lord’s Supper, we are reminded of two important things—the price paid for our redemption and the deliverance that this redemption brings us.
+The price was the precious blood of Christ; the deliverance is the forgiveness of sins.

-There is a singular Oriental custom which may help us better to understand the way Christ made atonement for our sins.
-“When a debt had to be settled,” says Dr. A. J. Gordon¹, “either by full payment or forgiveness, it was the usage for the creditor to take the cancelled bond and nail it over the door of him who had owed it, that all passers-by might see that it was paid.
-Oh, blessed story or our remission!
-There is the cross, the door of grace, behind which a bankrupt world lies in hopeless debt to the law.
-See Jesus, our bondsman and brother, coming forth with the long list of our indebtedness in His hand.
-He lifts it up where God and angels and men may see it, and then, as the nail goes through His hand, it goes through the bond of our transgressions, to cancel it for ever, blotting out the handwriting of ordinances that was against us.
-He took it out of the way, nailing it to the cross.”
+There is an ancient custom in the East that can help us better understand the way Christ made atonement for our sins.
+As Dr. A. J. Gordon explains, “When a debt was settled, either by full payment or by forgiveness, it was customary for the creditor to take the cancelled bond and nail it to the door of the debtor’s house, so that all who passed by could see that the debt had been paid.”
+What a blessed picture this is of our remission!
+The cross is the door of grace, and behind it lies a world that was hopelessly in debt to God’s law.
+But see Jesus, our bondsman, coming forward with the long list of our debts in His hand.
+He lifts it up for God, angels, and humanity to see, and as the nails pierce His hands, they also pierce the bond of our sins, cancelling it forever, wiping out the record of our transgressions by nailing it to the cross.

-This is the wonderful act of remission that is portrayed for us with such vividness in the cup of the Lord’s Supper.
-The nail that went through those bonds and fastened them there on the cross went also through the body of the Lord Jesus.
-Blood flowed at the remitting or our sins — the blood of the Son of God.
-The cup that is so sweet to us was emptied of terrible bitterness by the Lord Himself, then filled with heaven’s choicest blessings and brought to us.
-While we rejoice at the remission, let us not forget what it cost our Redeemer; nor let us forget the wonderful grace that puts all our sins away “as far as the east is from the west.”
+This is the powerful act of remission that is so vividly portrayed in the cup of the Lord’s Supper.
+The nails that held those bonds to the cross also pierced the body of Christ.
+His blood flowed as the payment for our sins—the blood of the Son of God.
+The cup that brings us such sweetness was first emptied of its bitter contents by the Lord Himself, filled instead with heaven’s richest blessings, and handed to us.
+As we rejoice in the forgiveness we have received, let us never forget the price our Redeemer paid, and the amazing grace that removes our sins “as far as the east is from the west.”